connahKendrickMMU/MiTiSegmenter/README.md

 ## Using MiTiSegmentor

 Uing the MitiSegmentor is easy once you follow the workflow provided.
 This guide provides step by step instructions on using the system as intended.
-We provide a smaple dataset with this for you to try the system, which can be found at: *****
+We provide a sample dataset with this for you to try the system, which can be found at: [Figshare](https://figshare.com/articles/Example_data_for_MitiSegmenter_software/12349847)

 ### Loading Data